energywebfoundation/ewf-token-bridge/README.md

 - foreign rpc         -> Example address: https://bridge-common.energyweb.org/foreign_rpc
 - home rpc            -> Example address: https://bridge-common.energyweb.org/home_rpc

-In this part we are going to setup & install all necessary bridge components.
+In this part you are going to setup & install all necessary bridge components.

 All files related to this part are located in the `ansible-ewc-bridge` directory